-At Loyola, we recognize that focusing on your health is your number one priority.
+At Loyola Medicine, we recognize that focusing on your health is your number one priority.
 To help you do that, we offer you assistance with your financial and billing questions and concerns.

-To learn more about Loyola’s accepted insurance plans, billing and financial questions, please visit:
+To learn more about our accepted insurance plans, billing and financial questions, please visit:

 - Affordable Care Act information